rust-lang/rust/doc/rust.md

 A pure function declaration is identical to a function declaration, except that it is declared with the additional keyword `pure`.
 In addition, the typechecker checks the body of a pure function with a restricted set of typechecking rules.
-A pure function
+A pure function may only modify data owned by its own stack frame.

-* may not contain an assignment or self-call expression; and
+So, a pure function may modify a local variable allocated on the stack, but not a mutable reference that it takes as an argument.
-* may only call other pure functions, not general functions.
+A pure function may only call other pure functions, not general functions.

 An example of a pure function: